 Robin Farmanfarmaian -

-is a best Selling Author of The Patient as CEO: How Technology Empowers the Healthcare Consumer
+is the best-selling author of The Patient as CEO: How Technology Empowers the Healthcare Consumer

 RF: We are right now in a perfect storm of technological advancements that are changing medicine dramatically.
 Sensors, 3D printing, artificial intelligence, CRISPR/Cas9 genome editing technique, sequencing technology, robotics, even using the power of the crowd are all making an impact on medicine and getting more widely adopted.